JavierMarro/CuraNook/README.md

 - API keys are stored securely in environment variables
 - Frontend uses environment variables with `VITE_` prefix for safe client-side access
 - No sensitive data is exposed in the client bundle
-- Sanitation of API queries
+- Sanitation of API sorting queries (encodeURIComponent)

 ## Documentation: